HPD officer injured in Laie, suspect arrested after pursuit

 Police had also arrested him the night of Feb.
 3 for criminal littering on Beretania Street, and prosecutors charged him with a misdemeanor on Feb.
 10. He had been released on his own recognizance until his date in First Circuit Court on March 7.

-A woman who shared the suspect's last name filed domestic abuse lawsuits against him in 2016 and 2018, and the court issued a no-contact protective order against the suspect.
+A woman who shared the suspect's last name filed domestic abuse lawsuits against him in 2016 and 2018, and the court issued a no-contact protective order against the suspect.------This is a breaking news story that will be updated when additional information becomes available.------